Trihyperkahler reduction and instanton bundles on CP^3

 It turns out that the three equations in (\ref{um}) are precisely the three components of a trisymplectic moment map $\bMu_\C:\Sec_0(M)\to\gu(V)^*\otimes_\R\Gamma(\op1(2))$ on (an open subset of) a flat hyperk\"ahler manifold $M$, so that the moduli space of framed instanton bundles coincides with a trihyperk\"ahler reduction of a flat space (Theorem \ref{_insta_same_as_trihk_Theorem_}).
 It then follows that the moduli space of framed instanton bundles on $\C \p3$ of rank $r$ and charge $c$ is a smooth trisymplectic manifold of dimension $4rc$.

 On the other hand, a \emph{mathematical instanton bundle} is a rank $2$ stable holomorphic vector bundle $E\to\C\p3$ with $c_1(E)=0$ and $H^1(E(-2))=0$.
 It is easy to see, using Serre duality and stability, that every mathematical instanton bundle is a rank $2$ instanton bundle.
 Conversely, every rank $2$ instanton bundle is stable, and thus a mathematical instanton bundle.
-We explore this fact to complete the paper in Section \ref{instantons_bundles} by showing how the smoothness of the moduli space of framed rank $2$ instanton bundles settles the smoothness part of the conjecture on the moduli space of mathematical instanton bundles.
+We explore this fact to complete the paper in Section \ref{instantons_bundles} by showing how the smoothness of the moduli space of framed rank $2$ instanton bundles settles the smoothness part of a conjecture on the moduli space of mathematical instanton bundles; for its precise formulation, see \cite[Conjecture 1.2]{CTT}.